-We are an integrated healthcare organisation which provides a range of Mental Health and Community Services across the population of Nottingham and Nottinghamshire and wider.
-The Trust also provides National High Secure Services from Rampton Hospital including the national deaf service and nation service for high secure care of women.
+We are an integrated healthcare organisation which provides a range of mental health and community services across the population of Nottingham and Nottinghamshire and wider.
+We also provide National High Secure Services from Rampton Hospital including the national deaf service and national service for high secure care of women.
 Within the Trust’s portfolio of care we also provide a range of healthcare services within prisons in Nottinghamshire, Leicestershire and Lincolnshire.

-We work with in partnership with a range of organisations across the NHS and local government.
+We work in partnership with a range of organisations across the NHS and local government.
 We also work closely with other bodies including the voluntary sector.
-As a Foundation Trust we are locally accountable to our patients, staff and communities through our membership.
+As a foundation trust we are locally accountable to our patients, staff and communities through our membership.

 Clinical Commissiong Groups (CCGs) are groups of GPs responsible for designing local health services.

 The Trust Board receives a Finance Report on a monthly basis.
 Reports are contained within Board Meeting information - Trust Board and Meetings.

 Income and expenditure

 A summary of our annual income and expenditure and our annual statement of accounts is recorded in our Annual Reports.